 While you should always hope for the best, you must plan for the worst.
-In other words, don’t focus all of your efforts on preventing an attack–it’s likely one will occur eventually no matter what you do.
-Yes, invest in prevention, but also implement incident response training to be prepared to detect and handle an attack when it occurs.
+In other words, don’t focus all of your efforts on preventing an attack.
+It’s likely one will occur eventually no matter what you do.
+Yes, invest in prevention.
+However, also implement incident response training to be prepared to detect and handle an attack when it occurs.

 Done right, that’s a multifaceted approach.
-IT may spring into action to contain the breach, possibly by shutting off access to networks and/or patching the affected systems–anything to block hackers from having further access to sensitive data.
+IT may spring into action to contain the breach; possibly by shutting off access to networks and/or patching the affected systems.
+Basically, they’ll do anything to block hackers from having further access to sensitive data.
 But it’s not just a problem for IT to deal with; effective response planning must be comprehensive and coordinated.
-Management also plays a critical role in the moment-to-moment unfolding of a cyberattack and its aftermath, as details are uncovered and communicated effectively to key stakeholders.
+Management also plays a critical role in the moment-to-moment unfolding of a cyberattack and its aftermath.
+This is because details are uncovered and communicated effectively to key stakeholders.

 Educate your team.